 1/2 cup cream

-1 tablespoon of cream or medium-dry sherry
+1 Tablespoon of cream or medium-dry sherry

 1/2 teaspoon salt

-a dash of worcestershire sauce
+Dash of worcestershire sauce

 1/2 teaspoon white pepper

-1 tablespoon finely chopped parsley (or chives)
+1 Tablespoon finely chopped parsley (or chives)

-In a heavy pot over medium-low heat saute onion in butter.
+In a heavy pot over medium-low heat sauté onion in butter.

-Add oysters with their liquor, milk, cream, sherry, worcestershire sauce, salt and pepper.
+Add oysters with their liquor, milk, cream, sherry, Worcestershire sauce, salt and pepper.

 Add brie in small pieces and stir until it dissolves.